|

 corporate culture.
 This, in turn, spurs superior performance in

+those they lead.
+The same thing applies to countries.
+Echo: Tell us how you keep busy in retirement.
 Mr Chan: Almost 7 years ago, I suffered a stroke whilst on

 a family vacation in Australia.
 As part of my recovery, I have a